 It seems like we turned the calendar to November and all of a sudden the cold weather arrived.
 After months of complaining about the heat, many of us are now struggling to remember what it’s like to run in the cold.
 It can be challenging to get used to running in the cold weather again so here are some tips on how to adjust to running in the cold.

 How to Adjust to Running in the Cold

 Focus on layers

-This time of year can be challenging because we may not remember what to wear for certain temperatures.
+This time of year can be challenging because we may not remember what to wear when running in the cold.
 When in doubt, I like to wear an extra layer and know that I can always take it off.
 I usually start with a base layer tank, and then wear some sort of half-zip/jacket and maybe a long-sleeved t-shirt too, depending on how cold it is.
 Arm warmers can be helpful too, since they are easy to take off mid-run.
 I’ve also learned that my hands and ears get cold quickly, so I will usually wear a headband and gloves, and can always take them off if I get warm.

 If you head outside to run without a warm-up, it’s going to be really hard to start running.
 We should always be warming up before a run, but its even more important when its cold out.
 I will usually spend a couple of minutes doing some light foam rolling, and then some mobility exercises to get moving before heading out of the door.

 When I plan my clothes for a run, I always make sure to factor in the wind.
 Right before you run you can check the “real feel” but if you are planning an outfit the night before you may just want to look at how much wind is expected.
 This will make it feel much colder than the actual temperature.
 If I know it’s going to be windy I usually wear something around my neck like a running buff.

 Have something to look forward to